allensandiego/allensandiego.github.io/peek/privacy.md

 We will also ask you to provide personal information, but you'll always be able to opt out.
 If you give us personal information, we won't do anything evil with it.

-We can also use cookies, but you can choose not to store these.

 That's the basic idea, but you must read through the entire Privacy Policy below and agree with all the details before you use any of our sites.

-### Reuse

-This document is based upon the [Automattic Privacy Policy](http://automattic.com/privacy/) and is licensed under [Creative Commons Attribution Share-Alike License 2.5](http://creativecommons.org/licenses/by-sa/2.5/).
-Basically, this means you can use it verbatim or edited, but you must release new versions under the same license and you have to credit Automattic somewhere (like this!).
-Automattic is not connected with and does not sponsor or endorse [COMPANY] or its use of the work.

-[COMPANY], Inc. ("[COMPANY]") makes available services include our web sites ([URL] and [URL]), our blog, our API, and any other software, sites, and services offered by [COMPANY] in connection to any of those (taken together, the "Service").
-It is [COMPANY]'s policy to respect your privacy regarding any information we may collect while operating our websites.

 ### Questions